kellan/laughingmeme/_posts/2007-08-02-the-creator-of-struts-is-working-in-rails.md

     - struts
 ---

-Along with the \[creator of Ant\](http://duncandavidson.com/), this is the slow but undeniable momentum.
-Nice work after \[3 years\](http://www.loudthinking.com/posts/10-three-years-with-ruby-on-rails)
+Along with the [creator of Ant](http://duncandavidson.com/), this is the slow but undeniable momentum.
+Nice work after [3 years](http://www.loudthinking.com/posts/10-three-years-with-ruby-on-rails)